skelouse/capstone-stock-analysis/README.md

 Which is my original Jupyter Notebook containing the scrubbing process, and attempts at modeling

   - <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/old/Old%20main2.ipynb">`Old main2.ipynb`</a>
-Which is a Jupyter Notebook showing my attempt at predicting all of the data from three sides before realizing it was basically impossible, and that company info is irrelevant there since it is unchanging.
+Which is a Jupyter Notebook showing my attempt at predicting all of the data from three sides before realizing it was impossible with my single GPU, and that company info is irrelevant there since it is unchanging.

   - <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/old/Pull%20and%20update%20data.ipynb">`Pull and update data.ipynb`</a>
 Which is an almost working notebook for updating the data rather than pulling it all and updating everything.